Hercules (2014 film): Plot

 Rhesus is taken back to Thrace as a prisoner, where he is publicly humiliated.
 Taking pity, Hercules stops the townsfolk from throwing more objects at him.
 When Hercules mentions Rhesus' actions of burning down villages, Rhesus tells him it was not him or his army that committed those atrocities.

-Later, in the palace hall, Rhesus is chained up and left on display.
+Later in the palace hall, Rhesus is chained up and left on display.
 Noticing that Ergenia has taken pity on him, Hercules confronts her and finds out Rhesus was telling the truth.
 He was merely retaliating against Cotys' attempts to expand his kingdom.
-Ergenia does not agree with Cotys's methods, but goes along out of fear, as her cruel father already poisoned her husband, the previous king.
-Furthermore, Cotys threatens her son Arius, the true heir to the throne.
+Ergenia does not agree with Cotys's methods, but goes along out of fear as her cruel father already poisoned her husband, the previous king.
+Furthermore, Cotys threatens his grandson Arius, the true heir to the throne.

 After receiving their reward, the mercenaries are ready to leave, but Hercules decides to stay behind and stop Cotys.
 All but Autolycus choose to follow him.
 However, they are overpowered and captured by Sitacles and his men.

 While chained, Hercules is confronted by King Eurystheus, who is in league with Cotys.
 Eurystheus reveals that he drugged Hercules the night his family died, viewing him as a threat to his power.
-Hercules' family was actually killed by three wolves sent by Eurystheus, resulting in Hercules' constant hallucinations of Cerberus.
+Hercules' family was actually killed by three black wolves sent by Eurystheus, resulting in Hercules' constant hallucinations of Cerberus.
 When Cotys orders Ergenia to be executed for her betrayal, Hercules is encouraged by Amphiaraus to believe in himself.
 In a show of superhuman strength, Hercules breaks free of his chains, saving Ergenia and defeating the wolves single-handedly.
-Hercules releases the prisoners, including Rhesus, and then confronts Eurystheus, killing him and avenging his family; however, he is ambushed by Sitacles, who is then stabbed to death by Iolaus.
+Hercules releases the prisoners, including Rhesus, and then confronts Eurystheus, killing him and avenging his family.
+However, he is ambushed by Sitacles who is then stabbed to death by Iolaus.

 Outside, Hercules and his forces battle Cotys' army.
-Arius is taken hostage, but rescued by Autolycus, who has decided to return to help his friends.
-In the ensuing battle, Tydeus is mortally wounded while protecting Arius, but fights on, slaughtering numerous soldiers until he falls; later dying in Hercules's arms.
+Arius is taken hostage, but rescued by Autolycus who has decided to return to help his friends.
+In the ensuing battle, Tydeus is mortally wounded while protecting Arius, but fights on, slaughtering numerous soldiers until he falls and dies in Hercules's arms, but not before saying Hercules's name.
 Again using inhuman strength, Hercules pushes a massive statue of Hera from its foundations and uses it to crush Cotys and many of his soldiers.

-Impressed by this feat, the surviving soldiers bow to Hercules, recognizing him as a demigod.
-In the end, Arius takes the throne, with Ergenia at his side.
+Impressed by this feat, the surviving soldiers bow to Hercules, recognizing him as a demigod and the son of Zeus as lighting strikes in the background.
+Arius takes the throne with Ergenia at his side.